Harichandana5032/Sales-Trend-Analysis-Using-Aggregations/README.md

 product_id
 product_name

-Dataset contains 50 rows spanning January to June 2024 across multiple product categories such as Electronics, Clothing, Books, Home, and Accessories.
+The dataset contains 50 rows spanning January to June 2024 across categories such as Electronics, Clothing, Books, Home, and Accessories.

 Work Completed
 Database Setup
-Created the orders table with relevant columns Inserted 50 rows of transactional data
+Created tables with relevant schema
+Inserted 50 transactional records
-Included NULL values for aggregation practice
+Included NULL values for practice
 Verified data integrity before analysis
 Month Extraction
+Used EXTRACT(MONTH FROM order_date)
+Derived month values (1–12)
-Used EXTRACT(MONTH FROM order_date) to derive month number Confirmed correct integer output for each record Observed row-level output without grouping
+Observed row-level output without grouping
 Grouping by Year and Month
-Extracted year using EXTRACT(YEAR FROM order_date)
+Used EXTRACT(YEAR FROM order_date)
-Applied GROUP BY on year and month expressions
+Applied GROUP BY on year and month
-Learned that aliases cannot be used in GROUP BY Observed aggregation into one row per time period Monthly Revenue Calculation
+Learned that aliases cannot be used in GROUP BY Aggregated data into time-based summaries
-Used SUM(amount) to calculate total monthly revenue Observed aggregation of transactional data into summarized insights Order Volume Counting
-Used COUNT(DISTINCT order_id) to count unique orders Compared with COUNT(*) to understand differences Learned how NULL values impact counting
+Monthly Revenue Calculation
+Applied SUM(amount) to compute revenue
+Converted raw transactions into monthly totals
+Order Volume Counting
+Used COUNT(DISTINCT order_id)
+Compared with COUNT(*)
+Understood handling of duplicates and NULLs
 Sorting Results
 Used ORDER BY for chronological sorting
-Sorted by revenue to identify top-performing months Applied LIMIT to extract top results
+Sorted by revenue (descending)
+Applied LIMIT for top results
 Filtering by Time Period
-Used WHERE clause to filter Q1 (Jan–Mar)
-Used WHERE clause to filter Q2 (Apr–Jun)
+Used WHERE clause for Q1 and Q2 filtering
-Compared performance across time periods
+Compared quarter-wise performance
 NULL Handling
 Observed SUM() ignores NULL values
-Used COALESCE(amount, 0) for explicit handling
+Used COALESCE(amount, 0)
-Measured NULL count using COUNT(*) minus COUNT(column) Multi-table JOIN with Aggregations
+Counted NULLs using COUNT difference technique Multi-table JOIN with Aggregations
-Joined orders, order_items, and products tables Calculated revenue using quantity * unit_price Resolved column errors using DESCRIBE
+Joined orders, order_items, and products
+Calculated revenue using quantity × unit_price
+Debugged errors using DESCRIBE
-Fixed incorrect GROUP BY causing row duplication Achieved clean aggregation at product-month level Concepts Covered
+Fixed incorrect GROUP BY issues
+Achieved clean product-month level aggregation Concepts Covered
-EXTRACT() for date-based analysis
+EXTRACT() for date transformation
-GROUP BY with multiple columns
+GROUP BY for aggregation
-SUM() for revenue calculation
+SUM() for revenue
 COUNT(DISTINCT) vs COUNT(*)
-ORDER BY for sorting aggregated data
+ORDER BY for sorting
 WHERE for filtering
 COALESCE() for NULL handling
-Multi-table JOINs with aggregation
+JOIN operations with aggregation
-Debugging SQL queries using DESCRIBE
+Query debugging techniques
 Key Findings
-Revenue shows a consistent upward trend from January to April 2024 April recorded the highest revenue month
+Revenue shows a consistent upward trend from January to April April recorded the highest revenue
-Electronics category generated the highest revenue Order volume remained stable across months
+Electronics category contributed the most revenue Order volume remained stable across months
-A small set of products contributed most of the revenue Tools and Technologies
+A small set of products drives most revenue
+Tools and Technologies
 SQL (MySQL)
 MySQL Workbench
 Future Enhancements
 Add category-wise monthly analysis
 Calculate month-over-month growth
-Implement window functions for advanced analytics Build dashboard visualization using Power BI or Tableau Conclusion
+Use window functions for advanced insights
+Build Power BI or Tableau dashboard
+Conclusion

-This project demonstrates practical SQL skills for time-series analysis, including aggregation, filtering, and multi-table joins.
-It reflects a real-world workflow from raw data preparation to business insight generation, making it relevant for data analyst roles.
+This project demonstrates the use of core SQL techniques for time-series analysis, including aggregation, filtering, and joins.
+It reflects a real-world analytical workflow, making it highly relevant for data analyst roles.